AzmatIshaq/Beginning-A-Build/README.md

 README

-## Beginning A Build - by Azmat Ishaq - Tutorial BB with Allison
+## Beginning A Build - by Azmat Ishaq - Tutorial BB with Allison Peacock

 I am a student at Concordia University.
 I am learning to build software, computer interactive objects, and to design concepts that come to my mind.